Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-How To Find a Lost Cat With a Microchip – 3 Steps You Need to Know!
+How To Find a Lost Cat With a Microchip: 3 Crucial Steps

 By Jessica Kim

-One of the best things you can do for your cat is to make sure that it gets microchipped.
-Although no one wishes to lose their beloved pet, accidents happen and a family cat can get lost or displaced.
+One of the best things you can do for your cat is to make sure that they get microchipped.
+Although no one wishes to lose their beloved pet, accidents happen, and a family cat can get lost or displaced.
 If your cat has a microchip, it increases the chances of helping your pet reunite with you.
 Therefore, make it a priority to get your cat microchipped.

 We’ll break down exactly how you can put your feline’s microchip to use in the event that they go missing.